jdelon02/agent-os/templates/standards/best-practices.md

-# Development Best Practices
+# {PROJECT_TYPE} Development Best Practices

 > Version: 1.0.0
 > Last updated: 2025-03-02
-> Scope: Global development standards
+> Scope: {PROJECT_TYPE} development standards

 ## Context

-This file is part of the Agent OS standards system.
-These global best practices are referenced by all product codebases and provide default development guidelines.
-Individual projects may extend or override these practices in their `.agent-os/product/dev-best-practices.md` file.
+This file contains {PROJECT_TYPE}-specific development best practices.
+These practices extend the global Agent OS standards with {PROJECT_TYPE}-specific guidance.
+This file is part of the Agent OS standards system and can be customized for your {PROJECT_TYPE} projects.

 ## Core Principles